rozbb/draft-waict-transparency/draft-waict-transparency.md

 1. A Site picks a Log Provider, creates a new Log, and enrolls in web transparency via the Enrollment Server.
 1. The Site includes in its manifest a hash of each of the assets it wishes to enforce the integrity of.
 It also creates an integrity policy and puts the hash of the manifest in it.
-1. The Site sends the integrity policy, the manifest, and a copy of the all assets in the manifest to the Log Provider.
+1. The Site sends the integrity policy, the policy's timestamp, the manifest, and a copy of the all assets in the manifest to the Log Provider.
-1. The Log Provider stores the assets and manifest, appends the integrity policy to its Log, and gets the new root signed by a Witness.
+1. The Log Provider stores the assets and manifest, appends the integrity policy (and timestamp) to its Log, and gets the new root signed by a Witness.
 1. User's periodically fetches the newest list of Sites with transparency enabled, e.g., by polling the Enrollment Server's database or by updating their browser.
-1. When receiving a manifest, integrity policy, and transparency proof from a transparency-enabled site, the User checks the proof.
+1. When receiving a manifest, timestamp, integrity policy, and transparency proof from a transparency-enabled site, the User checks the proof.
 In this step, the user must ensure that the proof's origin matches the Site's and that the Witness's signatures on the proof verify.
 1. If any checks fail, the User fails closed.
 1. The User now performs all integrity checks as defined in the integrity policy.